BY-LAWS

 Disqualification of Membership

-(b) Conviction, or a plea of guilt to any crime involving moral turpitude, or being adjudged guilty of conduct detrimental to the best interest of the organization by the Board of Directors, and approved by a two-thirds majority of the members in attendance at a legally constituted meeting shall be grounds for disqualification.
-Any disqualifying action may be taken only after the accused member shall have had the privilege to, within a reasonable time, present witnesses and defend himself before the Board.
+(d) Disqualification of membership due to conviction, or a plea of guilt to any crime involving moral turpitude, nolo contendere or being found guilty of conduct detrimental to the best interest of the organization must be reviewed and recommended by a majority vote of the Board of Directors.
+Prior to any membership disqualifying action the accused member shall have the privilege to, within a reasonable time, present witnesses and defend himself/herself before the Board.

 Section 3